 When you receive an inheritance it might have serious sentimental value.
 Imagine a grandfather’s watch, a favorite aunt’s jewelry, or anything else with fond memories and sentimental value.

-It’s impossible to assign a monetary value to an item with incredible sentimental value.
-So before you think about whether you should sell an inheritance, ask yourself how much sentimental value the item holds.
+It’s often impossible to assign a monetary value to an item with incredible sentimental value.
+So before you think about whether you should sell an inheritance, ask yourself how much sentimental value the item holds to you.
 Can you imagine yourself without the inherited item?
 Do you look forward to sharing the item with your own children one day?
 The answers to these questions can help guide your decision.

-If you’re still not sure, the next step is to learn more about the item.
+If you’re still not sure if you should sell, the next step is to learn more about the item.
 Find out what it may be worth and whether it’s a collectible, for example.
+It is also important to consider the potential monetary value of the jewelry, as it may be significant, or not worth the additional heartache.

 - Will you pay off debt?